WICG/datacue/explainer.md

 ## Proposed API and example code

-The API follows recommendations made by the [Media Timed Events Task Force](https://w3c.github.io/me-media-timed-events/), and from a number of associated discussions, including the [TPAC breakout session on video metadata cues](https://github.com/w3c/strategy/issues/113#issuecomment-432971265).

-The API is based on WebKit's `DataCue`, which extends the [HTML5 `DataCue` API](https://www.w3.org/TR/2018/WD-html53-20181018/semantics-embedded-content.html#text-tracks-exposing-inband-metadata) with two attributes to support non-text metadata, `type` and `value` (see IDL [here](https://trac.webkit.org/browser/webkit/trunk/Source/WebCore/html/track/DataCue.idl)):
+The proposed API is based on the existing text track support in HTML and WebKit's `DataCue`.
+This extends the [HTML5 `DataCue` API](https://www.w3.org/TR/2018/WD-html53-20181018/semantics-embedded-content.html#text-tracks-exposing-inband-metadata) with two attributes to support non-text metadata, `type` and `value` (see IDL [here](https://trac.webkit.org/browser/webkit/trunk/Source/WebCore/html/track/DataCue.idl)):

 ```
 interface DataCue : TextTrackCue {